Military Order of the Loyal Legion of the United States: Vice Presidents

-In addition to the above, President Andrew Johnson, who was vice president prior to the death of President Lincoln and the founding of MOLLUS, was eligible to become a First Class Companion of MOLLUS but did not join the Order.
-President Chester A. Arthur, who was vice president prior to the death of President Garfield, was elected in 1882 as a 3rd Class Companion, while he was serving as president.
+In addition to the above, President Andrew Johnson, vice president before President Lincoln's death and the founding of MOLLUS, was eligible to become a First Class Companion of MOLLUS but did not join the Order.
+President Chester A. Arthur, who was vice president prior to the death of President Garfield, was elected in 1882 as a 3rd Class Companion while serving as president.
+Former Vice President Richard Cheney is eligible to become an hereditary MOLLUS companion by right of an ancestor's service in the Union Army.

 Honorary Companions

 A limited number of individuals may be elected as Honorary Companions of MOLLUS.
-They are usually individuals who have had distinguished careers either in public service or the military.
+They are usually individuals with distinguished careers in public service or the military.